Lecrapouille/SimForth/README.md

 - and a shared library that allows you to embed a Forth interpreter in your personal C++ projects like demonstrated in this complete [example](https://github.com/Lecrapouille/LinkAgainstMyLibs/blob/master/Forth/src/main.cpp).

-SimForth is not a Forth conceived to be embedded in micro-controlers.
-It has been developed in C++ and will offering GIS and spreadsheet extensions (in gestation).
+SimForth is not a Forth conceived to be embedded into micro-controlers.
+It is a [token threaded forth](https://www.bradrodriguez.com/papers/moving1.htm)  developed in C++ and token threaded forth makes the slower Forth interpreters.
+SimForth will offering GIS and spreadsheet extensions (still in gestation).
-As a Forth beginner, SimForth has its own personal touch concerning the implemention of the interpreter, dictionary, input buffer, and some features have been discarded (source editor, user variable, vocabulary).
 The core of SimForth is for the moment not complete and some words are currently in development.
 As consequence, SimForth is not 100% compliant to [ANSI-Forth 2012](https://forth-standard.org/standard/words).

-Note that in SimTaDyn, a Forth editor made in GTKmm (GTK+ wrapper for C++) is present but is not yet present in this repo.
+As a Forth beginner, SimForth has its own personal touch concerning the implemention of the interpreter, dictionary, input buffer, and some features have been discarded (source editor, user variable, vocabulary) and probably purists will not agree with this way of implementing the interpreter.

 ## Installation